Karan666/javascript_dsa/README.md

 ## What's Inside?

 Dive into a world of coding adventures with our curated collection of JavaScript snippets that bring algorithms to life and give data structures their unique charm.
-From the simplicity of a linked list to the elegance of a binary search tree, our code snippets are your trusty companions in the journey of mastering DSA with JavaScript.
+From the simplicity of a linked list to the elegance of a binary search tree, these code snippets are your trusty companions in the journey of mastering DSA with JavaScript.

 ### Example: Bubble Sort Ballet 💃